-If you are breastfeeding and have had an injection we would advise you not to breastfeed for 24 hours.
+If you are breastfeeding we would advise you not to breastfeed for 24 hours after the injection

 When will I know the result?

 We will send the results to the person who referred you for the test.
 Your referrer will make arrangements to tell you the result.